chrultrabook/docs/src/docs/faq.md

 ### What OS should I use?

 - This depends on your use case.
-Only you can answer this question. <!-- Not ubuntu plz -->
+Only you can answer this question.

 ### Should I use rw-legacy or full rom?

 - This depends on what you are looking to use your device for.
 If you are planning on installing Windows or macOS you need to use full rom.
-Rw-legacy only supports linux.
+RW-legacy only supports linux.

 ### My internal keyboard doesn't work, can I use an external keyboard to get into developer mode?